Chester-Booth/comp2850-minimal-solution/tasks-in-markdown/research/portfolio.md

 - I confirm that all results are real and not fabricated.
 - I confirm this work is my own.

-Name:
-Date:

 ## Job Stories
-Paste in your job stories here, in the format:
-Story #X
-When [situation/context],
-I want [motivation/capability],
-So [outcome/benefit],
-Because [underlying need].
-You should have 3-6 stories in total.
-One story may inform more than one pilot study task.

 Story #1
 When I'm inputting tasks,
 I want to be able to fix mistakes,
 So I don't have to re-input the task,
 Because it would waste time.

 Story #2
 When I'm viewing tasks,